 I had reintroduced dairy after being dairy-free for over five years (and maybe did too much too fast).
 But the acne clued me in that I needed to back off and work on my gut some more before trying dairy again.
 I’ve focused on healing things like bone broth, fermented foods, daily collagen/gelatin, supplements like probiotics, and ION Biome.
 One of the easy ways I incorporate these items is a daily scoop of collagen into my morning chai and gelatin gummies for a quick snack.
 I’ve been able to add high quality, grassfed raw dairy and feel great!

 Support your liver

 Hormonal acne is often a symptom of liver congestion.
 Liver support is something I’m always doing, but I’ve worked to put a touch more effort in here.
 You don’t really want to do hardcore liver detoxing while nursing or pregnant.
-A few of the things I’ve loved for gentle support are herbs like milk thistle and dandelion root, dry brushing, and castor oil packs which support detox pathways (just started these at 18 mos postpartum, check with your doctor if pregnant or breastfeeding).
+A few of the things I’ve loved for gentle support are herbs like milk thistle and dandelion root, dry brushing, and castor oil packs which support detox pathways.
+(I just started these castor oil packs at 18 months postpartum.
+Check with your doctor if pregnant or breastfeeding).
 I’ve also incorporated some acupuncture and chiropractic to help ensure my body is zinging along.

 Keep your hands off your face

 Unfortunately, I love picking at my face.
 I did a two-week challenge to not touch my face at all, except when I was doing my skincare routine.
 My skin looked better than ever!
 My aesthetician always says: stay a sink’s lengths away from your face.
 Nothing good happens when you lean in.
 And let’s be real, no one really is ever looking at your skin that close.

 Double cleanse (and sometimes triple cleanse)